mbachmann/selenium-java-tutorial/README.md

 * Open a new tab/window and check content
 * JavaScriptExecutor

+# Part 2

 ## Chapter 4: Synchronization

 * Load a website with an intentionally delayed element
 * Write two tests:
-* Using WebDriverWait and ExpectedConditions
+* task01: Using WebDriverWait and ExpectedConditions
-* Using FluentWait and ExpectedConditions
+* task02: Using FluentWait and ExpectedConditions

 ## Chapter 5: Page Object Model

+* task03: Refactor your Login test into LoginPage classes
-* Refactor your Login test into Page classes
+* task04: Refactor your Login test into LoginPage and BasePage classes
-* Use PageFactory for Initialization
+* task05: Use PageFactory for Initialization with @FindBy
-* Reusable Methods

 ## Chapter 6: Test data management and test data driven testing

-* Use properties files
+* task06: Use csv file for @ParameterizedTest with @CsvFileSource
-* Reusable utility methods
-* Use @ParameterizedTest with CSV data
+* task07: Use data sample for @ParameterizedTest with @CsvSource
+* task08: use JavaFaker to produce test data

 ## Chapter 7: File up- and download, Error Analysis & Logging

+* task09: Test File upload
-* Test File up- and download
+* task10: Test File download
-* Implement screenshots in case of errors
-* Simulate an error and analyze the screenshot + log
+* task11: test screenshots in case of errors and simulate an error and analyze the screenshot + log

 ## Chapter 8: Test Execution with Maven and Junit, implement Reporting

-* use surefire for text execution
+* task12: use surefire for text execution

 ## Chapter 9: Assertions and Validation